OutSystems/docs-product/src/setup/default-configurations.md

 * The collation of the database catalog must be Case Insensitive and should also be Accent Insensitive.

-### Azure SQL
+### Azure SQL Database

-The Azure SQL database and catalog must comply with the following collation requirements:
+The Azure SQL Database catalog and database must comply with the following collation requirements:

 * The database instance must be Case Insensitive.